-As recommended in the 2016 FS, we are about to begin the contemplated utility surveys and are undertaking additional pilot plant work to produce customer samples for marketing purposes and the related testwork for final equipment selection.
-Two pilot plants are scheduled to commence in the 4th Quarter of calendar 2018.
-The first pilot plant will produce both halloysite grades and kaolin for metakaolin production, and the second pilot plant will produce additional K-spar and quartz.
+We are undertaking additional pilot plant work to produce customer samples for marketing purposes and the related testwork for final equipment selection.
+Two pilot plants are scheduled to complete, one in April and a second in the 2nd quarter of calendar 2019.
+The first pilot plant will produce additional K-spar and the second pilot plant will produce both halloysite grades and kaolin for metakaolin production.
 Additional work is also ongoing to finalize the process plant water balance and utilities consumptions.
-This work together with the General and Administrative expenses related in part to our continuing financing efforts are estimated to cost about USD\$4,490,750.
+This work together with the General and Administrative expenses related in part to our continuing financing efforts are estimated to cost about USD\$2.8 million.